kimgoetzke/Hyperskill-Project-Web-Quiz-Engine/README.md

 + Using Sprint Crypto to implement BCrypt encoding for passwords
 + Using Sprint Security to allow only authorised users access (except for user registration)
 + A locally stored H2 database to store quizzes
++ Processing and returning data in JSON format

 ## Example
 ![image](https://user-images.githubusercontent.com/120580433/213090276-f549982f-50dd-4647-8d3b-f436b5482f9c.png)